nicholasbishop/able/README.md

   any whitespace can be used to separate items and commas are not used to separate items.
 The order of items in a list is significant.
 If the list contains pairs with duplicate keys, the later pair overrides the earlier pair.
+Client libraries should allow numeric indexing into the list as well as string lookup.
+The latter only applies to pair elements.
 Examples:

         []
         ['a' "b" 3]